GeistyBear/scaffold-eth1/README.md

-# 🏗 scaffold-eth - ⏳ Simple Stream
+# 🏗 scaffold-eth - ⏳ Simple Stream GTC

-> a simple ETH stream where the beneficiary reports work via links when they withdraw
+> a simple GTC stream where the beneficiary reports work via links when they withdraw

 > anyone can deposit funds into the stream and provide guidance too

+> currently the branch has been tested on ropsten so a Mock GTC Contract needs to be deployed but for mainnet we will use the external Contract hook to execute gtc related transactions

 ---